- Mortgage type

 - THIS PRODUCT IS NOT A REGULATED MORTGAGE CONTRACT UNLESS THE TENANT IS A RELATIVE OF THE BORROWER

 - Legal work is required when buying or remortgaging a property to let.
 This legal work is carried out by a solicitor and is payable by you.
 We can use the same solicitors as you, providing there is a minimum of four Approved Managers/License Holders and they are registered on The Law Society website (www.lawsociety.org.uk).
 Licensed conveyancers are also acceptable for residential business only.
 The conveyancer must be registered with the Council of Licensed Conveyancers and be in a firm with at least four Approved Managers/License Holders.
+If the mortgage is for a Limited Company, separate legal representation is required and all fees are payable by the borrower.

 - A valuation of the property and rental income assessment will be required to assess the security offered for the loan.
 We offer a choice of either a basic mortgage valuation, which is for us to assess security only, or a Home Buyer's Report that will give you a more comprehensive guide to the condition of the property.
 It is payable in advance and cannot be refunded once the valuation has taken place.
 If you would like a full building survey, we will give you the names of some local surveyors who you can contact to give precise instructions and negotiate price.